Terpentin Teufel

 What went wrong...

-2. We distributed the tasks in the team according to our skills, so that one of us was responsible for programming most of the game logic, two for the 3D objects in the game and three for the level design of the seven different levels.
-It actually went quite well, but we noticed relatively late that each level designer had their own style, so the levels differ in their structure and appearance :D
+2. Tasks were distributed based on skills: one person handled most of the programming, two focused on integrating special 3D objects, and three worked on the design of seven levels.
+While this went smoothly, we noticed late that each level designer had their own style, making the levels vary in structure and appearance 🙄.

-5. Last but not least, we didn’t pay much attention to the lighting, something that struck me as soon as I reopened the project months later (and can be seen pretty well on the screenshots...).
+5. Finally, we overlooked lighting, which struck me as soon as I reopened the project months later (and can be seen pretty well on the screenshots and video footage...) 🙉.